The Brave Little Toaster to the Rescue

 The Brave Little Toaster to the Rescue is a 1997 American animated musical film.
 Unlike other installments in the Brave Little Toaster lineup, it is the only film not to be based on the novella of the same name by Thomas M. Disch.
 It is the sequel to The Brave Little Toaster (1987).
-The film was released direct-to-video on May 20, 1997, in the United Kingdom and on May 25, 1999, in the United States by Walt Disney Home Video.
+The film was released direct-to-video.

 A sequel, The Brave Little Toaster Goes to Mars, was released in 1998.

 Plot

 Rob McGroarty, the owner of the appliances, and the one referred to as "The Master", is in his last days of college while simultaneously working at a veterinary clinic.
 One night, while finishing his thesis, his computer crashes due to a computer virus.
-The appliances, along with a rat named Ratso, seek to help Rob by finding and reversing the effects of his computer virus.
+The appliances, along with an irascible rat named Ratso, a sweet cat named Maisie, her three newborn kittens, a broken-legged Chihuahua named Alberto, a companionable snake named Murgatroid, and an elderly monkey named Sebastian, seek to help Rob by finding and reversing the effects of his computer virus.
 Meanwhile, Mack, Rob's lab assistant, plots to sell the injured animals Rob had been tending to a Santa Clarita laboratory named "Tartarus Laboratories".
 Rob and his girlfriend Chris also have a falling out due to Chris misusing Kirby and Rob forgetting about their anniversary.
 The appliances discover an abandoned, old prototype TLW-728 supercomputer named Wittgenstein in the basement.
 Wittgenstein reveals that he is living on one rare vacuum tube, a WFC-11-12-55, due to being infected by a computer virus.
 Wittgenstein was also aware of Mack's plot and attempted to alert Rob, but got the thesis lost in the process.
 The appliances learn that unless they find a replacement quickly, Wittgenstein's vacuum tube will blow and lead to his death.